entitiesofentities/msabuild/_posts/conf/2014-8-12-Workshops.md

 Organizers: Elisabeth Joyce (Edinboro University), Katherine Fusco (University of Nevada)

 This workshop will assist the early-career writer and academic in developing tools and strategies to be productive in spite of daunting impediments, such as negative criticism or heavy teaching loads.

+### 5. Teaching Modernism

+Organizers: Marian Eide (Texas A&M University) and Erin Hollis (California State University, Fullerton)

+Modernist studies have changed radically in the last two decades with new access to unpublished and out-of-print sources, a widening geographic range, and ongoing debates regarding periodicity.
+How have the changes in our collective research and publication changed what we offer to students of modernism?
+Have new media and teaching platforms advanced modernist pedagogy?
+This workshop will produce a collaborative space in which scholars may share their pedagogical innovations and consider changes to their own curricular content or approach.